mmistakes/minimal-mistakes/_posts/2019-06-15-weave-your-dx-out-of-silk.md

 ## 2.1 Visualize the future

 Paint a picture of what future success would look like.
-It’s easy to skip over this step, but it is integral to the selection the problem space.
+It’s easy to skip over this step, but it is integral to the selection of the problem space.
 By creating a clear, crisp picture (or even a video), it is easier to communicate to the affected organization and to the people joining the team what the future looks like.
 Make it real and involve stakeholders.
-Equipped with this picture, seek out a seasoned practitioner who will give you the right time of day and who will be overseeing the work from a critical vantage point of view.
+Equipped with this picture, seek out a seasoned practitioner who will give you the right time of day and who will be overseeing the work from a critical vantage point.
 I highly recommend that you seek outside help and bring this person as a contractor/advisor.

 A good practitioner could be a successful company founder or a University professor.
 Avoid advisors or consultants who never got their hands dirty before - they are too high level to be relevant and ask the right questions.
 A note on consultants: you can use them as a source of inspiration for an optimistic future.